savad/foodlands/README.md

+# FoodLands
-The open-source core of FoodLands, a restaurant and dishes listing, user feeds related to food activities.
+The open-source core of FoodLands, a web app for online food community and restaurant search discovery services.

-##Requirements:
+###Requirements:

 FoodLands is built on top of Django and optimized to run on a Linux environment.
 FoodLands's Python requirements are all in the requirements.txt file and easily installable once you have up a virtual environment.